 In the second, drawing on insights from Critical Discourse Analysis and Evolutionary Psychology,

 I am interested in explaining the rhetorical effectiveness of certain argument structures, again found in political and media

 discourse, in terms of evolved heuristics and biases in social cogntion.

-I have discussed these models primarily in the context of anti-immigration discourse.
-However,
+I have discussed these frameworks primarily in the contexts of anti-immigration discourses and discourses